THE BIG BANG

 His music educational program reaches out to children even from the age of two years.
 He insists it is not so much about creating maestros (which is at the exclusive tip of the pyramid in music education) but more about having a widespread understanding of the music among the masses (at the bottom of the pyramid which we tend to ignore), which is what would preserve a culture.

-A greater appreciation of music, Dr. Subramanian believes, helps people feel connected to their culture and identity.
+A greater appreciation of music, Dr. KSS believes, helps people feel connected to their culture and identity.
 It brings a sharper and finer intelligence to create and recognize the beauty in everything.
 Music enriches people’s lives, makes them beautiful and provides an effective tool to help communicate better.

 ALTERNATIVE TO GURUKULAM

 Mostly, resources available in Indian universities do not permit the required space and infrastructure to nurture the traditionalism and absorption of music in an intimate way as in Gurukulam.
 There are rare exceptions to this observation where one would find the near gurukula climate in some private institutions.
 But seldom you find a system meant to combine the best in both.
 Brhaddhvani strives to make this learning landscape feasible.
-Dr. Subramanian believes that in the spirit of the gurukulam way fully trained and well informed faculty should constantly be nourished with inputs from great maestros in order to conserve the collective values they represent in music rather than just borrow ideas from them.
+Dr. Karaikudi S. Subramanian believes that in the spirit of the gurukulam way fully trained and well informed faculty should constantly be nourished with inputs from great maestros in order to conserve the collective values they represent in music rather than just borrow ideas from them.

 The traditional Gurukulam way of learning music in India, is service oriented keeping intact the devotion to music and tradition in mind, body and soul.

 Having trained in this way under his guru Karaikudi Sambasiva Iyer, Dr. KSS carries on this tradition, while also acknowledging the merits of institutional learning.